-Maybe you’ve been filing your tax information away neatly in color-coded file folders all year, or scanning and saving them where you can find them in a second.
+Maybe you’ve been filing your tax information away neatly in color-coded file folders all year.
+Or maybe you scanned and saved your receipts and other documents on your computer where you can find them in a second.

-All you need now is your Form W-2 and a few other forms that arrive in January, and you’re all set.
+If that’s you, all you need now is your Form W-2 and a few other forms that arrive in January to file your return.

-Most of us, unfortunately, aren’t quite that organized.
+Most of us, however, aren’t quite that organized.

-We started last year with good intentions, but then life happened.
-But, if we spend a little time organizing our tax information now, preparing our returns will be a snap.
+If you’re like most, you likely started last year with good intentions.
+But then life happened and all of your organization aspirations went out the window.
+If you spend a little time organizing our tax information now, however, preparing your return will be a snap.

 Use these tips to easily organize your tax information:

 1. Designate an easy-to-access place for tax documents

 If the place you want to keep documents isn’t easy to get to, it won’t get used consistently.

 Even if you intend to scan documents, you need a place to store them temporarily.